jiafengkevinchen/close-replication/README.md

 MS-22935 for _Econometrica_

-This replication package is written with the assistance of GitHub Copilot and Claude Code.
+This replication package is written with the assistance of GitHub Copilot, OpenAI Codex, and Claude Code.

 ## Quickstart